maxcell/blog/about.md

 Howdy!

-I am Prince Wilson, a developer evangelist over at a company called [Clarifai](https://www.clarifai.com).
+I am Prince Wilson and I have worked as a developer evangelist over at a company called [Clarifai](https://www.clarifai.com).
 I am also a [University of Central Florida](http://www.ucf.edu/) Alumnus who studied Computer Science.

 It has only been a few years since I have been at the development game but I have come a long way.
 From being the shy kid that had no idea how to program in C,